Emi Shinohara

 Emiko Shinohara (篠原 恵美子, Shinohara Emiko), known professionally as Emi Shinohara (篠原 恵美, Shinohara Emi), was a Japanese voice actress from Fukushima Prefecture.
 At the time of her death, she was affiliated with 81 Produce.
 She was best known for voicing Sailor Jupiter in the first anime adaptation of Sailor Moon, Kaho Mizuki in Cardcaptor Sakura and its sequel Cardcaptor Sakura: Clear Card, and Kushina Uzumaki in Naruto: Shippuden.
-She was married to tokusatsu actor Hiroshi Watari.
+She was married to tokusatsu actor Hiroshi Watari, best known for playing the titular hero in Space Sheriff Sharivan.